Terms and Conditions

 The owner may terminate the agency at any time, and the agency is automatically terminated by the death of the owner.
 However, we may continue to honor the transactions of the agent until: (a) we have received written notice or have actual knowledge of the termination of the agency, and (b) we have a reasonable opportunity to act on that notice or knowledge.
 We may refuse to accept the designation of an agent.

-RESTRICTIVE LEGENDS - The automated processing of the large volume of checks we receive prevents us from inspecting or looking for special instructions or "restrictive legends" on every check.
+RESTRICTIVE LEGENDS OR INDORSEMENTS - The automated processing of the large volume of checks we receive prevents us from inspecting or looking for restrictive legends, restrictive indorsements or other special instructions on every check.
 Examples of restrictive legends placed on checks are "must be presented within 90 days" or "not valid for more than $1,000.00."
-For this reason, we are not required to honor any restrictive legend placed on checks you write unless we have agreed in writing to the restriction.
-We are not responsible for any losses, claims, damages, or expenses that result from your placement of these or other special instructions on your checks.
+The payee's signature accompanied by the words "for deposit only" is an example of a restrictive indorsement.
+For this reason, we are not required to honor any restrictive legend or indorsement or other special instruction placed on checks you write unless we have agreed in writing to the restriction or instruction.
+Unless we have agreed in writing, we are not responsible for any losses, claims, damages, or expenses that result from your placement of these restrictions or instructions on your checks.

 PAYMENT ORDER OF ITEMS - The order in which items are paid is important if there is not enough money in your account to pay all of the items that are presented.
 The payment order can affect the number of items overdrawn or returned unpaid and the amount of the fees you may have to pay.
 To assist you in managing your account, we are providing you with the following information regarding how we process those items.

-Our policy is to process forced pay items first - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process checking withdrawals second - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process returned items third - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process telephone banking and phone transfers fourth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process PIN-based debit card items fifth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process signature-based debit card items sixth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process ATM withdrawals seventh - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process ACH items eighth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process savings withdrawals ninth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process on-us checks tenth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process Federal Reserve checks eleventh - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
-We process service charges and transaction fees twelfth - according to the dollar amount with the smallest items being processed first for the day on which they are processed.
+Our policy is to process forced pay items first, by dollar amount - smallest to largest on the day they are processed.
+We process checking withdrawals second, by dollar amount - smallest to largest on the day they are processed.
+We process returned items third, by dollar amount - smallest to largest on the day they are processed.
+We process telephone banking and phone transfers fourth, by dollar amount - smallest to largest on the day they are processed.
+We process PIN-based debit card items fifth, by dollar amount - smallest to largest on the day they are processed.
+We process signature-based debit card items sixth, by dollar amount - smallest to largest on the day they are processed.
+We process ATM withdrawals seventh, by dollar amount - smallest to largest on the day they are processed.
+We process ACH items eighth, by dollar amount - smallest to largest on the day they are processed.
+We process savings withdrawals ninth, by dollar amount - smallest to largest on the day they are processed.
+We process on-us checks tenth, by dollar amount - smallest to largest on the day they are processed.
+We process Federal Reserve checks eleventh, by dollar amount - smallest to largest on the day they are processed.
+We process service charges and transaction fees twelfth, by dollar amount - smallest to largest on the day they are processed.

-If a check, item or transaction (other than an ATM or everyday debit card transaction) is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item for insufficient funds (NSF).
+If a check, item or transaction is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item for insufficient funds (NSF).
+We will not charge you a fee for paying an overdraft of an ATM or everyday debit card transaction if this is a consumer account and you have not opted-in to that service.
 The amounts of the overdraft and NSF fees are disclosed elsewhere, as are your rights to opt in to overdraft services for ATM and everyday debit card transactions, if applicable.
 We encourage you to make careful records and practice good account management.
 This will help you to avoid creating items without sufficient funds and potentially incurring the resulting fees.

 FACSIMILE SIGNATURES - Unless you make advance arrangements with us, we have no obligation to honor facsimile signatures on your checks or other orders.
 If we do agree to honor items containing facsimile signatures, you authorize us, at any time, to charge you for all checks, drafts, or other orders, for the payment of money, that are drawn on us.
 You give us this authority regardless of by whom or by what means the facsimile signature(s) may have been affixed so long as they resemble the facsimile signature specimen filed with us, and contain the required number of signatures for this purpose.
 You must notify us at once if you suspect that your facsimile signature is being or has been misused.

 CHECK PROCESSING - We process items mechanically by relying solely on the information encoded in magnetic ink along the bottom of the items.
 This means that we do not individually examine all of your items to determine if the item is properly completed, signed and indorsed or to determine if it contains any information other than what is encoded in magnetic ink.
-You agree that we have not failed to exercise ordinary care solely because we use our automated system to process items and do not inspect all items processed in such a manner.
+You agree that we have exercised ordinary care if our automated processing is consistent with general banking practice, even though we do not inspect each item.
+Because we do not inspect each item, if you write a check to multiple payees, we can properly pay the check regardless of the number of indorsements unless you notify us in writing that the check requires multiple indorsements.
+We must receive the notice in time for us to have a reasonable opportunity to act on it, and you must tell us the precise date of the check, amount, check number and payee.
+We are not responsible for any unauthorized signature or alteration that would not be identified by a reasonable inspection of the item.
 Using an automated process helps us keep costs down for you and all account holders.